Mobb Deep: Early career

 Havoc and Prodigy met while both were students at the High School of Art and Design in Manhattan—a school that produced creatives like Calvin Klein, Marc Jacobs, Amy Heckerling, Lee Quiñones, and Fab Five Freddy.
-In 1991, they became a duo that went by the name Poetical Prophets.
-The name Poetical Prophets was a testament to Prodigy, then Lord-T (The Golden Child), and Havoc's gravitation toward New York conscious hip-hop.
+In 1990, they became a duo that went by the name Poetical Prophets.
+The name Poetical Prophets was a testament to Prodigy, then Lord-T (The Golden Chyld), and Havoc's gravitation toward New York conscious hip-hop.
 The duo began making a demo tape and employed a guerilla marketing approach to promote themselves.
 They would find the addresses of record label headquarters on the back of albums, bring a cassette player, and ask passing artists to listen to their music.
 The only artist who stopped to hear their music was Q-Tip of A Tribe Called Quest; Prodigy recalled, "[Q-Tip] introduced us to Chris Lighty that day and a bunch of people in the Rush Associated Labels in the Def Jam office—that's how we met everybody."
-Shortly thereafter, Prodigy signed a solo demo deal with Jive Records and had an uncredited feature on the song "Too Young" by Hi-Five, which appeared on the Boyz n the Hood soundtrack.
+Shortly thereafter, Prodigy signed a solo demo deal with Jive Records and had an uncredited feature on the song "Too Young" by Hi-Five, which appeared on their eponymous debut album released in the fall of 1990.
+The song was included a few months later in the summer of 1991 on the Boyz n the Hood soundtrack.
 Jive decided not to sign Poetical Prophets as a duo.